yoricfr/Renamer/roadmap.md

-# Step by step of every new features that have been added
+# Step by step of every new features

 ## Parsing the Excel file (.xlsx)